|

 attempted to lead them back to safety.
 He died with

-men in the shadow of Fort Wagner.
+his men in the shadow of Fort Wagner.
 The morning after

 the battle a truce was arranged to bury the dead.
 The